 Body:

+on road

-At Amazon we care deeply about your feedback and use it to action the necessary changes to continue fostering a strong partnership with you.
-Based on your recent inputs and current landscape, we are revising current metric targets, as well as revising and adjusting the metric weights and category tiers in the scorecard.
-Starting on Week 14 (for Week 13 scorecards) we are bringing (6 – for UK, FR and ES; 5 – for rest of countries) XX changes reflected in the metrics of your weekly performance scorecards.
-We believe that this score card and target revision you and your teams will XX XXX XXX .
-In the sections below we dive deeper into each of these changes.
+At Amazon we get your feedback and use it to action the necessary changes to continue fostering a strong partnership with you.
+Based on your recent feedback, we are revising metric targets and weights, as well as introducing category tiers on your weekly performance scorecards.
+Starting on Week 18 (for Week 17 scorecards) we are bringing (7 – for UK, FR and ES; 6 – for rest of countries) XX changes .
+In the sections below, we dive deeper into each of these changes.
 If you would like to learn more about each change or have any questions, feel free to reach out to your Account Manager or Business Coach.

-Change 1: DNR DPMO metric | Targets Update
+Change 1: Delivered Not Recieved (DPMO) metric | Targets Update

-The first change that we are excited to share with you is the update to Delivery Station targets for Delivery Not Received (DNR) and XXXX (DPMO) metric.
-The new Scorecard Targets have been adjusted in each Delivery Station, to review them please check out your metric definition page .
-The new targets will be in effect from Monday April 3 (start of Week 14).
-The revision to the targets has been implemented to reflect the current economic landscape and take into account Region Grid Unit (RGU) adjustments and expansions, tech changes and customer availability after Covid-19 in 2022.
+The first change that we are excited to share with you is updating current Delivery Not Received (DNR) (DPMO) metric targets on scorecards.
+The revision to the targets has been implemented to reflect the current delivery landscape and to take into account Region Grid Unit (RGU) adjustments and expansions.
+On road.

-Please reach out to your account managers to learn about your station specific targets.
-These targets will be updated on Page 5 of scorecards under metric definition as ‘A DSP who has Fantastic standing would receive a <= ___ in DNR DPMO’
+Please reach out to your Account Managers to learn about your station specific targets.
+These targets will also be updated on Page 5 of scorecards under metric definition as ‘A DSP who has Fantastic standing would receive a <= ___ in DNR DPMO’

 Change 2: Contact Compliance metric | Targets Update

-The second metric we are adjusting is the contact compliance ‘Fantastic’ target to accommodate group stop deliveries, communication signal challenges in remote places, poor weather impact (seasonal), and any tech issues.
+The second change we are bringing is adjusting current contact compliance ‘Fantastic’ target to accommodate group stop deliveries, communication signal challenges in remote places, poor weather impact (seasonal), and any tech issues.

 The revised targets for being ‘Fantastic’ for contact compliance metric is 98.00% (for UK, IE, DE, AT and NL) / 99.00% (for FR, BE, ES, IT).
-These targets will be updated on Page 5 of scorecards under metric definition.
+These targets will also be updated on Page 5 of scorecards under metric definition.

 Change 3: Photo on Delivery Compliance metric | Targets Update – For ES and FR only

-Thanks to the feedback you and your teams have shared with us we are updating the current targets for the photo on delivery compliance metric to accommodate low number of opportunities.
-New targets are reflected in the chart below and will be updated on Page5 of scorecards under metric definition as ‘A DSP who has Fantastic standing would receive a >= XX in POD Compliance.
+The third change we are introducing is adjusting current Photo on Delivery metric targets on scorecards.
+New targets are reflected below and will also be updated on Page5 of scorecards under metric definition as ‘A DSP who has Fantastic standing would receive a >= XX in POD Compliance.